onlyutkarsh/vsixviewer/README.md

 # VSIX Viewer

-A simple extension to view files within a VSIX files inside Visual Studio Code.
+A simple viewer for VSIX files, which lets you see the contents of VSIX files within Visual Studio Code.

 ![viewer](marketplace/demo.gif)